 That can be due to a variety of reasons and doesn’t necessarily indicate a problem.
 In fact, many customers shop across multiple devices initiative a cart on their phone before switching to a desktop or tablet to complete the purchase.

 The next step with mobile is to dig deeper.
-Are your mobile conversions rate lower than you expect?
+Are your mobile conversion rates lower than you expect?
 Open the device report to get a bit more granular.

 Use this report to get a comprehensive view of the different mobile devices used by your customers and site visitors.
 Expect a significant variety of devices so sort the data accordingly.